AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-sponsor-task-title.md

-Become a standard business sponsor
+Apply to be a standard business sponsor